Nazarkovsky/Restaurant-Tips/README.md

 # Restaurant-Tips

 ## Abstract
 The project was prepared and submitted by C. Pinheiro, E. Carvalho, M. Nazarkovsky, G. Piovesan, I. Barros within the Brazlian "Bootcamp Data Science na prática" by Neuron (https://www.facebook.com/neuronDSAI/photos/a.1924971354499031/2664668797195946/?type=3&amp;eid=ARCBaznRnMGbE-iFheLbf7HyZpHcxpz7vT-F8J9Yl9_BrqHtwnjLsmdbyaE4l4nbEJKXWdg2aLyGuj7B&amp;ifg=1).
+See also here:

+The project file is uploaded in this repository as PDF

 ## Data types
 Continious data: Total bill, Size of group, Tip